dadadel/ebooks/README.md

 ebooks
 ======

-This is a very basic python WSGI web application to browse an ebook collection.
+This is a very basic python3 ~~WSGI~~ ASGI web application to browse an ebook collection.
 Accepted formats are PDF and EPUB but you can easily add others.

 It allows searching, filtering by letter, getting book's informations (author, description), and downloading.